 Instead of spending most of your learning time face to face engaging with your teacher and classmates, you will now have blocks of work to complete in your time – which means you can work through it at your own pace.
 Depending on the platform your school is using, you may have lots of online quizzes so your teacher knows the areas to teach in greater detail during face to face teaching time.
 So the live classes will be more focussed on explaining the concepts you and your classmates might be struggling with.

-If you’re lucky then school will be organised with some extra curricular activities too – group fitness workouts, music lessons and choir practice, debating and maybe even cooking!
-We’re looking forward to hearing about the most imaginative online clubs during lock down!
+If you’re lucky, school will be organised with some extra curricular activities too – group fitness workouts, music lessons and choir practice, debating and maybe even cooking!
+We’re looking forward to hearing about the most imaginative online clubs during lockdown!

-- Tick tock tick tock – make and keep a routine – even if it’s very different from when you were at school.
+Create and keep a routine when you’re distance learning – even if it’s very different from when you were at school.
 Try to keep the structure of your boarding school daily routine – wake up, shower, have breakfast and most importantly get dressed.
 You might not be leaving your house but getting out of your pyjamas in the morning will help you to start the day right and get you ready to focus on your schoolwork.

-- There’s a call for you – no, there isn’t!
-Remember your teachers didn’t allow phones in your classroom so it’s no different now.
+No, there isn’t!
+Remember your teachers didn’t allow phones in your classroom so it’s no different when you’re distance learning.
 Research shows that UK teenagers spend an average of 7 hours a day on their phones!
 That’s a lot of ‘just checking’.
 Give your phone to someone else – or at least in a different room on silent – while you’re ‘in class’.
 You can catch up during your breaks – and I guarantee those TikTok videos will still be there!